Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 Docker images are especially useful for those looking to run unreleased versions (nightly builds and master branch changes) of QGIS, create robust headless testing environments, and facilitate the setup and compilation of QGIS development environments.

-## QGIS Docker Images in Action
+## Docker images in action

 In this post, I’m going to share the benefits of using Docker when setting up QGIS development, and provide a practical guide to becoming a QGIS contributor.

-## The Traditional Way of Compiling QGIS Source
+## The Traditional way of compiling QGIS source

 The usual approach to compiling QGIS from source involves downloading and installing various dependencies and prerequisites for your operating system.
 You then need to manually configure the build tools and process to